AIFF attempting to secure AFC Champions League group stage spot for India | Goal.com

 But Goal can confirm that the AIFF leadership have also been trying to convince the AFC supremo to hand India a confirmed spot in the AFC Champions League.
 The indications are that Windsor and the AFC leadership have positively responded to AIFF's request.

-It has to be noted that Praful Patel is a Senior Vice President of the AFC and is a member of the FIFA Council and his role in this development is vital.
+It has to be noted that Praful Patel is a former Senior Vice President of the AFC and a current member of the FIFA Council and his role in this development is vital.

 If the AFC decides to give India a group stage spot in the ACL, it could mean the ISL league stage winners from the 2019-20 season could play in the 2021 AFC Champions League, which would mark a historic development for Indian football.